 In this case, the debtor’s bank or financial institution is required to repay the outstanding debt in a lump sum.
 Once the garnishee receives the order, they will usually freeze the debtor’s account for about two to three days to process the garnishment.

-If the debtor has Centrelink payments in their bank account, these may be protected from garnishee orders.
-However, this is highly depended on the context.
+If the debtor has Centrelink payments in their bank account, all or a part of these funds may be protected from garnishee orders.

 Here, the payment is usually collected in lump sums, unless you agree with the garnishee on an instalment arrangement.